-Alec Brenner on When Plates First Moved
+Alec Brenner on When Tectonic Plates First Moved

 In the podcast, Alec Brenner describes how he used paleomagnetism to determine the latitude of rocks in the East Pilbara region of Western Australia.
-He found that the rocks changed their latitude from about 53°N to about 77°N over a period of several million years 3.5 billion years ago.
-This rapid motion in the Pilbara contrasts with the apparent lack of motion during the same period of the Kaapvaal craton.
-It tells us that plates were moving independently, fully a billion years earlier than any previous such detection.
-The results do not mean modern-style plate tectonics was already occurring, but it does rule out a stagnant lid, such as what we see on Mars or Venus.
-Brenner also explains that his results have a bearing on the Earth’s core and the atmosphere during the Paleoarchean.
-The image shows him with 3.47 billion-year-old pillow basalts in the East Pilbara.
+He found that the rocks changed their latitude from about 53° to about 77° over a span of several million years in the Paleoarchean (about 3.5 billion years ago).
+This rapid motion in the Pilbara contrasts with the apparent lack of motion of the Kaapvaal craton during the same period.
+Together, these finds show that plates were moving independently a billion years earlier than any previous such detection.
+The results do not imply modern-style plate tectonics was already occurring, but they do rule out a stagnant lid, like that on Mars or Venus.
+Brenner also explains that his results have a bearing on the state of Earth’s core and the atmosphere during the Paleoarchean.

 Podcast Illustrations